TheRambotnic/doomlauncher-mod-pack/README.md

 Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of DOOM (1993)'s folder in which you have it installed.
 Hit `F5` to execute the commands and then `CTRL + S` to save the changes.
 You can now launch the game through Steam and Doom Launcher will display the files and tabs correctly.
 Simply double click one, select a profile and hit "OK" to get Doomin'!

-**REMINDER:** If you choose to replace the database file with an updated version from the most recent push, YOU WILL LOSE ALL SETTINGS, FOLDER STRUCTURES AND PROFILES THAT YOU'VE CREATED YOURSELF!.
+**REMINDER:** If you choose to replace the database file with an updated version from the most recent push, YOU WILL LOSE ALL SETTINGS, FOLDER STRUCTURES AND PROFILES THAT YOU'VE CREATED YOURSELF!
 Although Doom Launcher creates occasional backups of the database, I recommend creating your own backup just in case something goes wrong with your files.

-Another thing to note is that if you reinstall DOOM (1993) in a different directory, you'll have to update the folder paths in the database as well.
+Another thing to note is that if you reinstall DOOM (1993) in a different directory, you'll have to run the SQL script above to update the folder paths in the database again.

 ## Issues
 1. In case you're running a GZDoom game and it opens on any of your monitors besides your primary, open the console and type `vid_adapter #` where `#` is the number of the monitor you wish to use.
 If you don't know which one it is, press `Windows Key + I` and go to `System > Display`.
 Usually, the primary monitor should be number 1.